The oh-so-slow rollout of online gaming in Pennsylvania is about to accelerate.

 Who cares about public announcements?
 It’s almost certain that GVC and Valley Forge will launch online gaming together.

-Hence logically, online poker will launch at Valley Forge under the partypoker brand.
+Hence logically, online poker will launch at Valley Forge under the partypoker PA brand.

 Partypoker left the US in 2006 after the UIGEA passed.
 This fit of compliance angst caused the company to lose the top spot as the world’s favorite poker room.